bdewilde/bdewilde.github.io/_posts/2023-01-17-a-better-information-diet-post-twitter.md

 tags: ["twitter", "newsletters", "information diet"]
 ---

-Say what you will about [Elon Musk's Twitter](https://www.garbageday.email/i/83091513/comedy-is-legal-on-twitter-again-as-long-as-you-do-what-elon-musk-says), but in days past it was a decent way to stay up-to-date on happenings in various communities of interest.
+Say what you will about [Elon Musk's Twitter](https://www.garbageday.email/i/83091513/comedy-is-legal-on-twitter-again-as-long-as-you-do-what-elon-musk-says), but in days past it was at least a decent way to stay up-to-date on happenings in one's communities of interest.
 I followed data professionals and hackers, social commentators, journalists, scientists, and activists, plus a few friends and coworkers.
 My feed was decently curated, and despite some algorithmic froth, I considered it a valuable source of information.
 And yet...

 For many reasons, I joined the great [#TwitterMigration](https://twitter.com/hashtag/TwitterMigration)'s first wave last fall, and eventually landed over on Mastodon.
 In retrospect, I realize that the volume of content, variability in its quality and relevance, and chronically toxic undercurrents made for a poor signal-to-noise ratio.
 It was mentally exhausting to keep up with, let alone participate in, The Discourse.
-And I had the growing sense that posts were being written for -- and sometimes by! -- an algorithm.
+And it felt like more and more posts were being written for -- and sometimes by -- an algorithm.
 [This experience](https://www.washingtonpost.com/news/wonk/wp/2013/04/01/the-problem-with-twitter) isn't new or novel, but it reached a critical point for me personally in 2022.
 I needed a better way to consume information online.

 I decided to focus on a few subjects of particular interest, confine my reading to a more regular schedule, and have the information come to me rather than the other way around.
 In other words, I went on an [information diet](https://medium.com/future-crunch/the-information-diet-b84d683681ce).
-The easiest approach I found was to replace social media feeds with subscriptions to a curated set of email newsletters.
+After some experimentation, I found that the easiest approach to accomplishing these goals was to replace social media feeds with subscriptions to a curated set of email newsletters.
+Well, that _plus_ more self-control about checking my inbox. :)

-Here are my current favorites, grouped by subject matter:
+It's been great so far, and I strongly recommend it!
+For reference and posterity, here are my current favorite newsletters, grouped by subject matter:

 #### politics and culture